rust-lang/rust/src/doc/rustc-dev-guide/src/mir.md

 - **Basic blocks**: units of the control-flow graph, consisting of:
   - **statements:** actions with one successor
   - **terminators:** actions with potentially multiple successors; always at the end of a block
-  - (if you're not familiar with the term basic block, see the [MIR background chapter][bg])
+  - (if you're not familiar with the term *basic block*, see the [background chapter][cfg])
 - **Locals:** Memory locations alloated on the stack (conceptually, at least), such as function arguments, local variables, and temporaries.
 These are identified by an index, written with a leading underscore, like `_1`.
 There is also a special "local" (`_0`) allocated to store the return value.
 - **Places:** expressions that identify a location in memory, like `_1` or `_1.f`.
-- **Rvalues:** expressions that product a value.
+- **Rvalues:** expressions that produce a value.
 The "R" stands for the fact that these are the "right-hand side" of an assignment.
   - **Operands:** the arguments to an rvalue, which can either be a constant (like `22`) or a place (like `_1`).

-You can get a feeling for how MIR is structed by translating simple programs into MIR and ready the pretty printed output.
+You can get a feeling for how MIR is structed by translating simple programs into MIR and reading the pretty printed output.
 In fact, the playground makes this easy, since it supplies a MIR button that will show you the MIR for your program.
 Try putting this program into play (or [clicking on this link][sample-play]), and then clicking the "MIR"